 The formula can be written as h multiplied by f, where h is Planck’s constant and f represents frequency.

-The Dutch Paradigm suggests that the physical manifestation of a particle is represented by its escape energy.
+The Dutch Paradigm suggests that the physical manifestation of a particles is represented by its escape energy.

 The Dutch Paradigm suggests that when an entity lags in magnetic compensation at light speed, it enters a non- quenching sinusoid wave for compensation following the quant of free electric energy.